 Our business has grown over the last several years.
-We rely heavily on information technology systems to help manage critical functions such as order processing, revenue recognition, financial forecasts, inventory and supply chain management and trade compliance reviews.
-However, we have been slow to adopt and implement certain automated functions, which could have a negative impact on our business.
-For example, a large part of our order processing relies on the manual processing of emails internally and from our customers.
-Combined with the fact that we may receive a majority of our orders in the last few weeks of any given quarter, a significant interruption in our email service or other systems could result in delayed order fulfillment and decreased revenue for that quarter.
-To manage any future growth effectively, we must continue to improve and expand our information technology and financial infrastructure, operating and administrative systems and controls, and continue to manage headcount, capital and processes in an efficient manner.
+We rely heavily on information technology and accounting systems to help manage critical functions such as order processing, revenue recognition, financial forecasts, inventory and supply chain management and trade compliance reviews.
+Certain of these systems were developed by us for our internal use and as such may have a higher risk of failure or not receive the same level of support as systems purchased from and supported by external technology companies.
+In addition, we have been slow to adopt and implement certain automated functions, which could have a negative impact on our business.
+For example, a large part of our order processing relies on the manual processing of emails internally and receipt of customer purchase orders through email and, to a lesser extent, through electronic data interchange from our customers.
+Combined with the fact that we may receive a majority of our orders in the last few weeks of any given quarter, a significant interruption in our email service or other systems could result in delayed order fulfillment and decreased billings and revenue for that quarter.
+To manage any future growth effectively, we must continue to improve and expand our information technology and financial, operating and administrative systems and controls, and continue to manage headcount, capital and processes in an efficient manner.
 We may not be able to successfully implement requisite improvements to these systems, controls and processes, such as system access and change management controls, in a timely or efficient manner.
-We are moving our U.S. headquarters at the end of February, which move could cause system and other disruption.
-We are also in the planning stages for a new enterprise resource planning system and when the new system is implemented, such change may cause disruption and additional cost.
+Our failure to improve our systems and processes, or their failure to operate in the intended manner, whether as a result of the significant growth of our business or otherwise, may result in our inability to manage the growth of our business and to accurately forecast our revenue, expenses and earnings, or to prevent certain losses.
+Moreover, the failure of our systems and processes could undermine our ability to provide accurate, timely and reliable reports on our financial and operating results and could impact the effectiveness of our internal control over financial reporting.
 In addition, our systems and processes may not prevent or detect all errors, omissions or fraud.
-Our failure to improve our systems and processes, or their failure to operate in the intended manner, may result in our inability to manage the growth of our business and to accurately forecast our revenue, expenses and earnings, or to prevent certain losses.
-Our productivity and the quality of our products and services may be adversely affected if we do not integrate and train our new employees quickly and effectively.
+Our productivity and the quality of our products and services may also be adversely affected if we do not integrate and train our new employees quickly and effectively.
 Any future growth would add complexity to our organization and require effective coordination throughout our organization.
 Failure to manage any future growth effectively could result in increased costs and harm our results of operations.